MAI Systems: 1989 downturn and reorganization as MAI Systems

 Sales began to slip in the second half of 1988, and LeBow put his shares up for sale.
 No one expressed an interest, so instead, in November 1988 LeBow decided to use MAI as the basis for a takeover/merger of Prime Computer.
 By early 1989, the United States computer market had a sudden downturn and sales plummeted.
 In June, Patton resigned as president.
 The takeover attempt failed in June, having cost $25 million and generating considerable ill-will among MAI's customer base.
 In August 1989, LeBow-controlled Brooke Partners invested $55 million and became the largest shareholder.
 LeBow resigned control positions, and Fred Anderson became the president and chief operating officer while William Weksel became the CEO and chair.

 In April 1990, the company purchased Computerized Lodging Systems, who produced a series of software systems for the hotel industry.
 They also released Open BASIC, a version of Business Basic that ran on a variety of operating systems.
 The company name was changed to MAI Systems later that year.
 In 1991, the company began winding down its manufacturing and became a reseller of commercial off-the-shelf systems.
 The company continued to lose money, and reported a loss of $182 million for fiscal 1992.

 In March 1993, a group of European banks took control of MAI's European operations, and the rest of the company entered Chapter 11.
 They emerged from Chapter 11 in 1993 as a much smaller company focussed mainly on their niche market software systems like hotel booking and food services (through the Sextant division).
-The company continued to retrench through the 1990s and the remaining hotel unit was sold to Appian Corporation in 2005.
+The company continued to retrench through the 1990s and the remaining hotel unit was sold to Appian, Inc. in 2005.